akayangel218/Project-Bite/bite-backend/README.md

 Also don't forget to run `npm install`.

 ### Usage
-From the `bite-backend` directory, run `node .\src\index.js` to start the app.
+From the `bite-backend` directory, run `node .\src\index.js` or `npm start` to start the app.
 It will listen at the following endpoints

 * `/restaurants/<location>/<distance>/<open now>/<does pickup>/<does delivery>` - Returns a list of restaurants given the following parameters:
   * `<location>` - Where to search.
 This can be an address, zip code, or city.